The Impact of EMV Technology on Payment Transactions

 EMV cards have quickly become an integral part of keeping businesses and their customers secure.
-The chip cards work to protect businesses by decreasing losses related to credit card fraud and creating a safer payments ecosystem.
+Chip cards work to protect businesses by decreasing losses and fraud liability related to credit card fraud and creating a safer payments ecosystem.

 The History of EMV

 Europay, Mastercard, and Visa were the founding members of this standard, creating the name EMV in 1993.
-Later joined by Discover, JCB, UnionPay and American Express to form EMVCo.
+They were later joined by Discover, JCB, UnionPay and American Express to form EMVCo.

 The first version of EMV came out in 1994, although it took a few years before it saw widespread use across Europe.
 Issuers in Europe adopted this standard because phone line card authorization was prohibitively expensive for them.
 Due to international call rates, the cost to authenticate cards was 80 to 90 percent higher in Europe.

-On October 1, 2015, a liability shift was created, which required businesses to be able to accept EMV cards or risk being liable for fraudulent activity if it were to occur, pushing for synchronization across the board.
+On October 1, 2015, an EMV liability shift was created, which required businesses to be able to accept EMV cards or risk being liable for fraudulent transactions if it were to occur, pushing for synchronization across the board.

-EMV cards have now become the standard, as they are more secure and smarter transactions than a magnetic stripe or cash transaction.
+EMV cards have now become the standard, as they are more secure and smarter than magnetic stripe cards or cash transaction.

 How EMV Chip Technology Works

-EMV chip cards are more secure because they contain a microchip, which can generate a code for each transaction.
-This code is unique and cannot be used again, so even if the cardholder’s information is stolen (e.g., if the card is copied or the credit card number falls into the wrong hands), fraudsters wouldn’t be able to go through with a transaction.
+EMV chip cards are more secure because they contain a microchip that generates a code for each transaction.
+This code is unique and cannot be reused, so even if the cardholder’s information is obtained from stolen cards, or if the card is copied, or if the credit card number falls into the wrong hands, fraudsters wouldn’t be able to complete a transaction.

-In contrast, transactions involving magnetic stripe cards are less secure because magstripe cards are only able to store static information.
+In contrast, card transactions involving magnetic stripe cards are less secure because magstripe cards are only able to store static information.
 This makes it easy to produce counterfeit cards.
+An EMV chip card needs to be inserted into a special slot in the card reader or POS terminal to complete a process that is called “dipping.”
+In comparison, a magnetic strip card is swiped at the payment terminal so that the static card data can be read.

 Newer EMV cards can also be used for contactless payments.
 Customers can simply tap or wave the card across an EMV-enabled terminal, and the card would generate a one-time code for the transaction.